Crescent Grange Hall No. 512

-Crescent Grange Hall #512 is a former meeting hall of the Grange agricultural society in Lindwood Township, Minnesota, United States.
+Crescent Grange Hall #512 is a former meeting hall of the Grange agricultural society in Linwood Township, Minnesota, United States.
 It was built from 1881 to 1882 by a chapter of the State Grange of Minnesota, the first state-level subdivision of the National Grange.
 It was listed on the National Register of Historic Places in 1979 for its local significance in the themes of agriculture and social history.
 It was nominated for being a well preserved example of an early meeting hall built by a subordinate Grange.

 Origin

 Crescent Grange Hall #512 is an outgrowth of the Reconstruction era in Minnesota.
 During this period, rural residents united in response to economic upheaval and high interest rates.
 Farmers, particularly those in the south and west of the state, struggled to make a living in a volatile and unregulated economy.

 After the American Civil War, Southern farmers who had exploited enslaved people for their expertise and labor tried to adapt through sharecropping, while farmers on the Western plains faced falling crop prices.
 Both became increasingly indebted to bankers and merchants who charged high interest rates.
 Compounding the problem, railroads and food producers charged high tariffs.

 In 1866, the U.S. Department of Agriculture assigned Oliver Hudson Kelley of Minnesota to assess the situation.
 Kelley, a successful farmer who owned 200 acre of land near Elk River, was struck by the social isolation he encountered on farms.
 In response, he and six colleagues founded the National Grange and Order of the Patrons of Husbandry, which included both men and women as members.
 His message to farmers was clear: join the movement, find strength in numbers, and secure prosperity through a share of the market.

 Envisioning a way to counteract the tariffs and fraudulent methods endured by the farmers, Kelley encouraged farmers to form cooperatives through which they could store and sell their crops and compete against middlemen and their high fees.
 He then organized the State Grange of Minnesota—the first such state-level subdivision of the organization—in 1869.
 By 1875, the national Grange had grown to 858,000 members.